-Plants: Flowers and other plants add a boost of liveliness to your environment.
+Plants: Flowers and other office plants add a boost of liveliness to your environment.
 They don’t just look cute and enhance your mood!
 Plants also give off oxygen and filter the toxins in the air.
 Succulents are a versatile and low maintenance option if you’re a serial plant killer like me.

 2. Respect boundaries (both physical and psychological)

 Physically separating where you relax versus where you work helps you get into the right frame of mind.